 The dialogues did cover many other issues – like how the ILO should be addressing climate change and other environmental issues or the impact of demographic trends or the importance of geographic or cultural or even “constituent” diversity in the organization itself, as well as other governance reforms.
 And they are important issues for the constituents of the ILO.
 They were obviously there as part of the dialogues, but I did not see any significant differences among the candidates, at least from my personal perspective.
 Perhaps there were nuances here and there, but all the candidates seemed to agree that climate change requires the ILO’s approach to a “just transition”; that demographic trends are real, albeit different in different regions; that diversity needs to be implemented in the internal administration of the Office; and that governance reforms include ratification of that long-neglected 1986 amendment for the sake of democracy.

 In contrast, the four issue areas that I chose to cover are where one can see some real differences among the five candidates.
 What follows, then, is a choice of links to my impressions of how each candidate addressed the four issues: Gilbert Houngbo, Kang Kyung-wha, Mthunzi Mdwaba, Muriel Pénicaud and Greg Vines.
 Or alternatively, here are the links to how all five candidates addressed each of the four issues: Informality, Gender Equality, Multilateralism, and the Normative Future of the ILO.
+Again, these have all been removed but are available on request.

 Note: The dialogues were broadcast live on the ILO website, and recordings of each session are available on the website in all seven official languages of the ILO (English, French, Spanish, German, Russian, Arabic and Chinese).
 Each dialogue started with a vision statement by the candidate, followed by the candidate’s response to questions from designated representatives of various groups in the Governing Body and a concluding statement.
 In addition, the ILO website has a more formal vision statement and biographies.
 All of these materials can be accessed here.